matuzo/matuzoat/src/blog/2023/100daysof-day82.md

     url: https://w3c.github.io/csswg-drafts/css-backgrounds/#propdef-border-bottom-style
   - title: "Day 63: explicit defaulting with inherit, initial, unset, and revert"
     url: /blog/2022/100daysof-day63/
-draft: true
 ---

 The final value of a property in CSS is the result of a multi-step calculation.
-In this process, the actual value of a property can come from different sources and undergo adjustments.
+In this process, the actual value of a property can come from different sources, take on different forms, and undergo adjustments.

 ## Declared Values